cryptomator/cryptomator.github.io/_i18n/index_en.md

   secureAndTrustworthy:
     title: Secure and Trustworthy
     content: >
-      <p>Cryptomator encrypts file contents and names using AES.
-Your passphrase is protected against bruteforcing attempts using scrypt.
+      <p>Cryptomator encrypts file contents and names using <a href="https://en.wikipedia.org/wiki/Advanced_Encryption_Standard">AES</a>.
+Your passphrase is protected against bruteforcing attempts using <a href="https://en.wikipedia.org/wiki/Scrypt">scrypt</a>.
 Directory structures and file sizes get obfuscated.
 The only thing which cannot be encrypted without breaking your cloud synchronization is the modification date of your files.</p>
       <p>Cryptomator is a free and open source software licensed under the MIT / X Consortium License.
 This allows anyone to check our code.
 It is impossible to introduce backdoors for third parties.
 Also we cannot hide vulnerabilities.
 And the best thing is: There is no need to trust us, as you can control us!</p>
       <p>Vendor lock-ins are impossible.
 Even if we decided to stop development: The source code is already cloned by hundreds of other developers.
 As you don't need an account, you will never stand in front of locked doors.</p>